edamontology/edamontologyDocs/developers_guide.rst

 5. Release the editing token for the other developers:

-   - Contact edam-dev@elixir-dk.org and release the "editing token" .
+   - contact edam-dev@elixir-dk.org and release the "editing token"
-   - Summarise what you actually did and why.
+   - summarise what you actually did and why

 .. important::
    Please provide a **meaningful report** on changes so that we can easily generate the ChangeLog upon next release

-   - in the Git commit message, including the GitHub issue number of any issues addressed (use ``fix #xxx`` syntax, see https://help.github.com/articles/closing-issues-via-commit-messages)
+   - in the Git commit message, including the GitHub issue number of any issues addressed (use ``fix #xxx`` syntax, see `GitHub docs <https://help.github.com/articles/closing-issues-via-commit-messages>`_)
    - directly in the `changelog.md <https://github.com/edamontology/edamontology/blob/master/changelog.md>`_